 If you have minor children that have not lived in Colorado for at least 182 days immediately prior to you filing your divorce case, the Colorado Courts may not be able to enter any orders related to parental responsibilities.

-- Colorado Divorce or Legal Separation Instructions (no minor children)
+- Colorado Guide to Divorce or Separation

 - Colorado Domestic Case Information Sheet